input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 1. Once the controller created the `CreateDIDOperation`, he can construct an `AtalaOperation` and sign it using the `SIGNATURE_ALGORITHM`.
 With that, construct a `SignedAtalaOperation` that contains the generated signature in the `signature` field; the `AtalaOperation` in the `operation` field, and the key identifier of the master key used to generate this signature in `signed_with`.
 Note that the `usage` of the key used to sign the operation MUST be `MASTER_KEY`
 2. With the `SignedAtalaOperation` the user can decide to create an `AtalaBlock` and `AtalaObject` messages, and submit a transaction himself containing the operation.
 Alternatively, he can gather more operations before submitting a transaction in order to save fees.
 3. Once the transaction containing the operation has a `SECURE_DEPTH` in the blockchain, then the operation will be processed by `PRISM nodes`.
-4. The DID generated will have `did:prism:` as prefix, then the optional network identifier, and the suffix will be produced by applying the `SHORT_ENCODING_ALGORITHM` to the hash produced by the `HASHING_ALGORITHM` applied to the binary representation of the `AtalaOperation` that was signed.
+4. The DID generated will have `did:prism:` as prefix, the method specific identifier is produced by applying the `SHORT_ENCODING_ALGORITHM` to the hash produced by the `HASHING_ALGORITHM` applied to the binary representation of the `AtalaOperation` that was signed.
 We call these DIDs, short form DIDs.

 #### Long form DIDs (unpublished DIDs)